 - User ID

 5. Contact Verification:

 Two things it actually validates.
-Identify of the other side person and channel encryption.
+Identify the other side person and channel encryption.
 Firstly, this feature of messaging apps helps to validate the person on the other side is the verified user of the application.
-Secondly, it confirms the communication channel between you and other side person is encrypted, secured, and private.
-This you can verify by finding answers to these two question.
+Secondly, it confirms the communication channel between you and the other side person is encrypted, secured, and private.
+This you can verify by finding answers to these two questions.

 - Can you manually verify contacts’ fingerprints?
 Contact verification should be a default feature for an ideal messaging app.
-It’s good to have his feature to manually verify the contacts if the user wants.
+It’s good to have his feature to verify the contacts if the user wants them manually.

 6. Data Collection & Sharing Policy: